glacials/twos.dev/src/From Google to Apple.md

 Importing my music was a headache and missed or incorrectly identified a lot of songs.
 The most reliable method I had involved an Automator workflow that would move the cursor to my existing library, select and copy a title, then move it to Apple Music’s search field, paste, and add the top result.

 The UI of Apple Music for macOS is a let-down and is more on par with the iCloud Mail web interface than with any other native Apple app.
-Navigation is slow and unresponsive, which is compounded by the fact that it takes too many n
+Navigation is slow and unresponsive, which is compounded by the fact that it takes too many transitions to get where you’re going.

-I miss Google Play Music, but not YouTube Music.
+I miss Google Play Music.

+The ecosystem benefits of Apple Music include tighter Shazam integration and better Siri support for when I’m driving and want to play something.

 ### Shortcuts